finos/open-developer-platform/.github/ISSUE_TEMPLATE/Communication_channel_request.md

 - The name of the FINOS project making the request.
 - State if a **Slack Channel** _or_ **GitHub Team Discussions** is needed.
 - Tag the FINOS Project Lead Maintainer and request their direct approval in the issue comments.
-- _Optional_ : Any other requests or considerations that might be required.
+- _Optional_ : Any other requests or considerations that might be relevant.